ioBroker/ioBroker.megad/README.md

 ### Ports
 All ports, that are desired to be used must be configured in right order.
 Following settings must be set for every port:

-- name: name of the port.
+- Name: name of the port.
 Used by ioBroker;
-- input: Is the port INPUT(true) or output(false);
+- Input: Is the port INPUT(true) or output(false);
-- switch: Is the port can be ON or OFF (in this case value = TRUE) or just used to send the reports about button press (FALSE);
+- Switch: Is the port can be ON or OFF (in this case value = TRUE) or just used to send the reports about button press (FALSE);
-- digital: Analog or digital port. ioBroker expects analog ports with range from 0 to 255.
+- Digital: Analog or digital port. ioBroker expects analog ports with range from 0 to 255.
-- offset: offset for the **analog** port.
+- Offset: offset for the **analog** port.
-- factor:  multiply factor for **anaolog** port.
+- Factor:  multiply factor for **anaolog** port.
+- Long press: detect long press on digital port (port have to be SWITCH type)
+- Double click ms: interval for detection of double click

 ioBrokerValue = (MegaValue/256) * factor + offset;